 Incubation mode

 Incubation mode is one extension on the original mode, the purpose of this mode is to remove the cooperate and assembly procedure in advance by gathering types of resources with certain quota into manufacturing service, which will be incubated as shown in Fig. 2.
-After the finish of task-part, provider record the resource configuration as task frequency, when the frequency value reached some point, provider will decide to incubate such task-specified service for the future performance.
+After the finish of task-part, provider record the resource configuration as task frequency, when the frequency value reached some point, provider will decide to incubate such a task-specified service for the future performance.

-The first thing of incubation is to publish a job named service-call, which is similar with task except for the capacity dominance feature , which means capacity of selected resource will not be returned back to after the performance of service-call.
-The process result of one service-call is manufacturing service, which is actually a set of resources that may come from selected providers in the system, it’s possible for more than one resource with same type to make contribution to the formation of one service.
-No more cooperate and assembly procedure are part of pros of service and product quality will no more restricted to the worst quality of resources for the complementary effect, while the cons of service include that service can only perform specified task.
+The first thing of incubation is to publish a job named service-call, which is similar to task except for the capacity dominance feature , which means capacity of selected resource will not be restored after the performance of service-call.
+The result of one service-call is manufacturing service, which is actually a set of resources that may come from selected providers in the system, it’s possible for more than one resources of a same type to make contributions to the formation of one service.
+No more cooperation and assembly procedure are one pro of service, and product quality will no longer be restricted to the worst quality of resources for the complementary effect, while the cons of service include that service can only perform specified task.
 Now we can mark task and service-call as job, resource and service as machine.